Klortiz/cse15l-lab-reports/lab2-3.md

 The main methods called are found in the second if statement.
 Both `getPath()` and `contains()` check whether you're using the `/add-message` command to add your string to my `word` string.
-I then use an if statement to execute two possible situations (first screenshot prooves the first situation).
+I then use an if statement to execute two possible situations (first screenshot proves the first situation).
 If word is null, set it equal to whatever your first input is.

 > Note: Without this if statement, you would be adding your string to null.